-- > 14.7% of Californians under age 65 (all income levels) are uninsured - Children in California are less likely to be uninsured than in the rest of the nation-4.9% (CHIS) vs. 15.3% nationwide (NCPA).
+- > 21.6% of Californians under age 65 (all income levels) are uninsured. - California had the largest total number of uninsured persons in the State, at 7.1 million residents without insurance. - Children in California are less likely to be uninsured than in the rest of the nation-4.9% (CHIS) vs. 15.3% nationwide (NCPA).

 See Table 2-3 for the estimated percentage of the San Luis Obispo County and California populations who were uninsured per the 2009 California Health Interview Survey (CHIS).
 The percentage of uninsured children rose dramatically according to CHIS 2009, at 13.4%, up from 2.9% in CHIS 2007.
+However, according to the CHF, this number has dropped to approximately 10.8% in 2011.
 The approximate number of uninsured individuals in San Luis Obispo County is estimated by CHIS to be: